Volunteer In Peru

 Upon arrival in Tarapoto you will be met by Ysabel our local Coordinator.

 We are not doctors and we do not know your personal & medical background.
 That is why we advise everyone to make an appointment with your doctor or travel vaccination center before traveling to your destination.
-You can always take a look at the website of the WHO for the latest situation in Laos.
+You can always take a look at the website of the WHO for the latest situation in Peru.

 Every organization within our alliance has an emergency procedure and you also receive all emergency telephone numbers once accepted as a volunteer.
 You will find all this information on your personal project page, you will receive the code as soon as you are accepted as a volunteer and you completed your application.

+You only need an international passport for Peru.
 No visa is required as long as the volunteer stays in Peru for less than 3 months.

 In Peru, where you do volunteer work, the average day depends on the period in which you do volunteer work.
 You discuss the work with your mentor and coordinator.
 Have a look at the projects for more information.